saliftankoano/dressr/README.md

 Wardrbe objects are saved using function `SaveWardrbe()`, this function should ONLY be used when saving a new, unique wardrbe (which is for a new user).
 ## function `SaveWardrbe(wardrobe)`
 saves entire wardrbe object into `./data/outfits.json`, and a minified version into `./data/outfitsMin.json`

+Saving _minnified_ json files is commented out for now.
+No longer need it.

 # Read Before Installing